 Email Marketing Tips: 5 ways to Craft the Perfect Message

 Here’s a simple truth: if your recipients don’t find your subject line to be compelling, everything that follows won’t matter.
-They simply won’t open your email, preventing all of the below tips from ever even coming into play.
-What you need a subject line that convinces your recipients to open your message.
+They simply won’t open your email, preventing all of the tips below from ever coming into play what you need a subject line that convinces your recipients to open your message.